 VIP Guest Staterooms.

 At the aft end of the passsageway, to port and starboard, are the double cabins, which are mirror images of each other.
 A queen-size bed with an innerspring mattress and storage, a love seat, nightstand, vanity and LCD TV provide stately accommodation for an overnight or long term stay aboard.
 There is a large walk-in closet.
 Perhaps the most important features of these two nearly identical staterooms are the three large vertical hull side windows which allow guests to watch the sea slide by.

-of each cabin is located aft with selected marble flooring.
+The VIP head of each cabin is located aft with selected marble flooring.
 There is a vessel wash basin and the tempered glass shower is faced in stone.
 All of the water closets on the 112 Tri-Level Motor Yacht are PLANUS and ECOMAR EC8 Marine Sanitation and includes an 800 gallon (3,028 L) per day chlorine waste treatment system.

 Guest Staterooms - Twin Cabins.